box/box-node-sdk/docs/authentication.md

 [documentation on As-User](https://developer.box.com/v2.0/reference#as-user-1).

-The following examples assume that the `client` has been instantiated with an access token belonging to an admin-level user or Service Acocunt with appropriate privileges to make As-User calls.
+The following examples assume that the `client` has been instantiated with an access token belonging to an admin-level user or Service Account with appropriate privileges to make As-User calls.

 The `asUser(userID)` method sets up the client to impersonate a given user.